Every child is an artist. The problem is how to remain an artist once we grow up.

 What do you remember about making art as a child?

 While some of us have fond memories of unstructured making or nurturing art classes, others may remember the teacher that “corrected” their drawing or the well-intentioned adult who questioned the quality of their work.
 There’s a good chance that these actions and comments don’t come from a bad place, but they do run the risk of thwarting a child’s desire to continue making art.
-Has this happened to you or someone you know?

 Use respectful language to talk about art